AgrawalAshishS/OfficeJam/README.md

    npm start
    ```

-The application will be available at http://localhost:3003
+The application will be available at http://localhost:3003 (or the port specified by CLIENT_PORT)

 ## Usage